MilanArea.com Grocery Store Reviews

 Summary: I'm an elderly person on a fixed budget so that no doubt greatly influences my opinion when I review these stores.
 I think all of us who live in this area are fortunate to have so many full service grocery stores.
 Your age, family size and income level will influence where you shop and spend your money.
 I've made up a best of list which should point you in the right direction if you looking for any of the following:

 BEST DELI DEPARTMENT: Schilds's IGA Good selection of local specialty brands - Bellevue Brand Dresden Ham and Isley's Chipped Ham for example.
 The sales clerks usually call up another clerk if more than one customer is waiting for service.
 They understand there is a difference between chipped, chopped and sliced lunchmeat.
 In fact, they seem to be the only grocery deli store I've found, in this area, that knows how to cut chipped ham.
 I think the service here is very good and I like their selection.
 They also feature a lot of pre-packed custom prepared foods and they have sale specials each week in the deli department.
 They're the best in the areas that count with me - service and selection.
-Gardner's would be second and they have the best price of specials each week.

 BEST IN-STORE BAKERY: Wal-Mart.
 Because of their selection of fresh hand made breads and rolls I have to give this award to Wal-Mart.
 Given the large amount of foot traffic in a Wal Mart store, they should have consistently fresh bakery items and they usually do.
-Gardners would be a close second because some of their bakery products are excellent.
-The one thing I like about Gardner's is they real butter frosting and cream in the pasty items.
+Miller's would be a close second because some of their bakery products are excellent.
+The one thing I like about Miller's is they real butter frosting and cream in the pasty items.
 IGA used whipped topping and custard in the cream sticks which I don't like.
 When the cream sticks are using real cream, they are seldom filled with enough cream and that is a huge no-no in any bakery.
 If you have a really sweet tooth and want to take a drive in the country, try Burnham Orchards (on Rt 113 east) new bakery department which do put enough filling in their cream sticks when I visited it.
 The have a good selection of pastry items but come early and bring your wallet because it's really hard to get out of there without spending more than you planned.
-Burnham also had a fly/bee problem in their bakery when I visited it and I hope they've got that problem corrected.
+Burnham also had a fly/bee problem in their bakery, when I visited it and I hope they've got that problem corrected.

 BEST FISH DEPARTMENT: The best place to get wild caught fish at this time is Meijers in Sandusky who consistently features at least one variety of wild caught fish each week.
 Unfortunately, they sometimes run out of their specials and that's a negative to me.
 Kroger's would come in second in this area and they also run out of specials.
 Unfortunately, there is no place in Norwalk to find reasonably priced, fresh fish.
 IGA is trying to improve their fish selection and they now have weekly specials on fish, but still their price is higher than stores in Sandusky.

 BEST PRODUCE DEPARTMENT: Schild's IGA.
 This is an interesting category.
 I give it to IGA because they have a good variety of fresh produce that's reasonably priced.
-Gardner's have improved their produce department quite a bit and they are close to IGA in price and selection.
+Miller's have improved their produce department quite a bit and they are close to IGA in price and selection.